Our Pal - Faith M

 - Mae 11/08/03

-Loves minecraft, baking cakes, reading (usually at night by torchlight, way after her bedtime!) she loves hamsters, chickens, owls, chocolate, nail varnish, pop music, The Simpsons, My Little Pony, pastel colours.
+Loves youtubers, the SIMS, baking cakes, reading (usually at night by torchlight, way after her bedtime!) she loves hamsters, chickens, chocolate, nail varnish, pop music, The Simpsons, pastel colours and of course Rosy our dog.

 About - Faith M